 Before any model runs, the situation is decomposed into its actual decisions, dependencies, and binding constraints.
 The wrong problem will always produce a confident wrong answer.

-Demand, cost, supply, inventory, and timing signals are pulled into the context of the specific decision.
-Not just what the data says — what matters for this call.
+Signals are pulled into the context of the specific decision - not just what the data says, but what matters for this call.

-All interacting decisions are evaluated together, not passed across separate tools.
-Scenarios expose upside, downside, and concentration of risk before the team commits.
+Interacting decisions are evaluated together, not passed across separate tools.
+The system exposes alternatives, trade-offs, and risk before the team commits.

 A recommendation only matters if a real team can use it.
-Output is structured for operating review, not academic elegance.
+Output is structured for operating review, not analysis in isolation.

 The system is designed to be challenged.
-Human judgment remains central — the model gives that judgment structure, not a replacement.
+Human judgment remains central — the model gives structure, not a replacement for judgment.

-Decisions, outcomes, and broken assumptions accumulate into reusable system memory.
-The organisation gets better at the class of decision itself.
+Decisions, outcomes, and assumptions accumulate into system memory.
+The organisation improves how it handles this type of decision over time.

 Most organisations already own reporting and planning tools.
 The gap is not data access.
 The gap is decision architecture — the structure needed to evaluate connected choices together and return a usable recommendation.